RobDickinson/screedb/README.md

 Configuring CLion Project
 -------------------------

-Obviously the use of an IDE is a personal preference -- CLion is not required for FPTreeDB development (it's not free), but it's very easy to configure if you have a valid license.
+Obviously the use of an IDE is a personal preference -- CLion is not required for ScreeDB development (it's not free), but it's very easy to configure if you have a valid license.

 If prompted for Toolchain configuration, choose bundled CMake.

 Use wizard to create project:

 -	From Welcome screen, select "Import Project From Sources"
--	select FPTREEDB_HOME directory
+-	select root directory
 -	select "Overwrite CMakeLists.txt"
 -	deselect all directories, then select db